igsr/gca_1000genomes_website/_faq/can-i-access-1000-genomes-data-globus-online.md

 The 1000 Genomes FTP site is available as an end point in the [Globus Online system](https://www.globus.org/).
 In order to access the data you need to sign up for an account with Globus via their [signup page](https://www.globus.org/SignUp).
 You must also install the [Globus Connect Personal software](https://support.globus.org/entries/24044351) and setup a personal endpoint to download the data too.

-The 1000 Genomes end point is one of several EMBL-EBI hosted end points and is called ebi#public and the data is found in the 1000G sub directory
+The 1000 Genomes end point is one of several EMBL-EBI hosted end points and is called ebi#public and the data is found in the 1000G sub directory.

 ![screen_shot](/sites/1000genomes.org/files/documents/screen_shot_2015-11-27_at_27-11-20151_.34.10_0.png)

-When you have setup your personal end point you should be able to start a transfer using their web front end.
+When you have setup your personal end point you should be able to start a transfer using their web interface.

-The Globus website has support for [setting up accounts](https://support.globus.org/entries/23583857-Sign-Up-and-Transfer-Files-with-Globus-Online), and [installing the globus personal connect software](https://support.globus.org/forums/22130516-Globus-Connect-Personal)
+The Globus website has support for [setting up accounts](https://support.globus.org/entries/23583857-Sign-Up-and-Transfer-Files-with-Globus-Online), and [installing the globus personal connect software](https://support.globus.org/forums/22130516-Globus-Connect-Personal).